brunoklein99/bigdata-uoc-notes/README.md

 * Regression
 * Clustering
 * Graph Analytics
+1. Use graph structure to find connections between entities
 * Association Analysis
 1. Set of rules to come up with association with items or events. e.g. when they occur together
 2. **Market basket analysis** (customer behavior)